LincolnUehara/uDMAonTM4C123/README.md

 This code was intended to study the usage of μDMA on Tiva TM4C123, plus about compiling code using makefile.
 In this example the user sends characters via UART port (using [Energia IDE](http://energia.nu/), for example), and all the typed text is showed at user's console.
 The transportation of data is made by μDMA in burst mode.

+I wrote [an article](https://www.embarcados.com.br/dma-direct-memory-access/) on _Embarcados_ about DMA.
+Originally in Portuguese language, with auto translations to English and Spanish.

 ### Configuration instructions

 Please [check the wiki](https://github.com/LincolnUehara/uDMAonTM4C123/wiki) to see all configurations needed to your machine.